- Computer Resource Access

-- Convenience typically should not be enough of a reason for granting administrative rights.
-However, academic department chairs can request administrative rights be granted to an academic faculty member within their department by sending a request to IT Customer Service.
+Academic department chairs may request administrative rights be granted to an academic faculty member within their department by sending a request to IT Customer Service.

-- If the User has been granted administrative rights, the User will have placed themselves at risk from either attacks from other computers (inside or outside of the network) or from problems caused by mismanagement of their own computer.
-In either case, since the faculty member now has administrative rights to their computer, it will be extremely difficult for the TMCC IT department to troubleshoot the User's computer quickly if problems occur.
+If a TMCC user has been granted administrative rights, that user will have placed themselves at risk from either attacks from other computers (inside or outside of the network) or from problems caused by mismanagement of their own computer.
+In either case, if problems occur, it will be extremely difficult for the TMCC IT Department to troubleshoot the user's computer quickly .

 - In user's home directories, the following file types are excluded from backup: AAC, AVI, GIF, JPEG, JPG, M4?, MOV, MP?, MPEG, PNG, RAM, TIF, TIFF, WAV, WMV

-- Temporary files types are excluded from all backups.
+- Temporary file types are excluded from all backups.

 If anyone is provided remote access to your TMCC-owned resource for valid, business-related purposes, users are responsible for ensuring PII or sensitive information is not exposed.

-Respect the finite capacity of TMCC's network resources and limit use to the extent needed for authorized activities, so as not to consume an unreasonable amount of those resources or to interfere unreasonably with the activity of other users.
-TMCC may require users of information technology resources to limit or refrain from specific uses in accordance with this principle.
+TMCC may require users of Information Technology resources to limit or refrain from specific usage.
 TMCC will judge the reasonableness of any particular use in the context of all of the relevant circumstances.